epsilon537/boxlambda/docs/build_sys_gw_build_struct.md

 When you run *make hello_world_bit*, the following happens:

 1. Make will first run the *hello_world_synth* rules because *hello_world_bit* depends on *hello_world_synth*.
 Make determines if FPGA (re)implementation and bitstream generation are needed.
 If the bitstream file is up-to-date, no further action is taken.
-2. Make kicks off the *vivado_impl.tcl* script which opens the Vivado project, picks up the synthesis checkpoint *.dcp* file and starts implementation.
+2. Make kicks off the *vivado_impl.tcl* script which opens the Vivado project, picks up the synthesis checkpoint *.dcp* file, and starts implementation.

 When you run *make hello_world_bit_sw*, the following happens: